Black History Resources

 Pleasant Litchford (1789–1879) began life as an enslaved person in the Lynchburg, Virginia area.
 A blacksmith by trade, he purchased his freedom and moved with his family to the Columbus area sometime around 1830.
 By 1849, Pleasant had purchased 227 acres in Perry Township, two distinct parcels that today would encompass both Northam Park and our high school, making him one of the largest landowners in southernmost Perry Township.
 This collection gathers facts and primary sources related to Pleasant Litchford’s life and death.

-The Pleasant Litchford Archives is one of several collections included in the UA Archives, an initiative of the UA Library, in partnership with local organizations and individuals, to preserve and make available the Upper Arlington community’s historical resources.
+The Pleasant Litchford Archives is one of several collections included in the UA Archives, an initiative of the Upper Arlington Public Library, in partnership with local organizations and individuals, to preserve and make available the Upper Arlington community’s historical resources.

 WEBSITES